From 28% to 44% Margin in 8 Weeks: The Margin Rescue That Saved a Design Agency at $82K

 Dragging team morale

-Keeping them costs more than they generate.
-But cutting 15% of revenue during a margin crisis felt insane.
+Keeping them cost more than they generated, yet cutting 15% of revenue in the middle of a margin crisis still felt insane.

 The counterintuitive math: